Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

-Insert second USB stick and do steps 2, 4 and 5 again to create another bootable Monterey USB stick.
+Insert second USB flash drive and redo step 7, 8, 9, 10, 11, 13 and 14 to create another bootable Monterey USB flash drive.

 The downloaded file should be automatically unpacked inside Downloads folder.